Brennan Dean, M.A.

 Brennan’s teams have garnered numerous California Interscholastic Federation (CIF) section championships and have consistently been nationally ranked at both the high school and club levels.
 Additionally, he has coached an abundance of players who have gone onto play at NCAA division 1 universities and as professional players overseas.

-For his efforts at Torrey Pines High School, Brennan was recently named the 2015 CIF and California State Volleyball Coach of the Year.
+For his efforts at Torrey Pines High School, Brennan was named the 2015 CIF and California State Volleyball Coach of the Year.
+In 2019 his TPHS team won the Open Division of California State and was awarded National Champions and was the National High School Coach of the Year.

 Brennan holds a decade of professional counseling experience in the San Dieguito Union High School District.
 He has held the Head Counselor and at District Head Counselor positions during his service in the academic setting.
 Brennan’s expertise as a youth counselor and coach give him a unique perspective on interacting with athletes, encompassing today’s topic of the importance of connectivity and connection between coach and player.

 Brennan is a San Diego native and an alumni of Chico State University and Point Loma Nazarene University.
-He met his wife Kristen through coaching, and loves to travel, camp, and hang out with his dog when not on the court.
+He met his wife Kristen through coaching, and they created a non-profit that creates opportunity for kids to play volleyball where volleyball isn't easily accessible in the United States.
+Their non-profit also helps kids play club volleyball all across the country.
+Brennan and Kristen have a daughter named Harper and a son named Cal, and they love to travel, camp, and hang out with their dog when not on the court.